-Written notice of the time, place and purpose of any special meeting of the Board of Directors shall be delivered to each Director not less than six days previous thereto, either personally or by mail, by or at the direction of the Secretary or upon a default in duty by the Secretary, by the Chairperson or the Directors calling the meeting.
+Written notice of the time, place and purpose of any special meeting of the Board of Directors shall be delivered to each Director not less than six days previous thereto, either personally or by U.S. Mail, or by electronic mail, by or at the direction of the Secretary or upon a default in duty by the Secretary, by the Chairperson or the Directors calling the meeting.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail addressed to the Director, at his address, as it appears on the records of the corporation, with postage thereon fully prepaid.
+If sent by electronic mail, notice shall be deemed to be delivered upon receipt by the Secretary or the Secretary's designee of a return receipt or other reply acknowledging receipt.
 If the circumstances do not permit six days notice as provided for herein, such notice shall be given as the Chairperson deems appropriate.

 Section 4.
 Quorum.

 Five members of the Board shall constitute a quorum for conducting business.
 At any Board meeting, a majority of the Directors present may adjourn the meeting from time to time, and the Secretary shall notify any absent Directors of the time and place of such adjourned meeting.
 The act of the majority of the Directors present at a meeting at which a quorum is present shall be the act of the Board of Directors, unless otherwise provided by law, the Articles of Incorporation or the By-Laws.

 A majority vote of all members present and voting is required for the passage of any resolution or motion or for the Board to otherwise take official action.
 In the event of a tie, the presiding officer shall call for a second vote.
 If the second vote results in a tie, the resolution, motion or official action shall fail for lack of a majority in favor.

 Section 6.
 Meeting by telephone conference call.